 Cleveland Clinic Akron General is a nonprofit healthcare organization that has been improving the health and lives of the people and communities it serves since 1914.
 Akron General includes Akron General Medical Center, a 532-bed teaching and research medical center, and Edwin Shaw Rehabilitation, the area’s largest provider of rehabilitation services; Akron General Partners, which includes Partners Physician Group, the Akron General Health & Wellness Centers, Lodi Community Hospital, Community Health Centers and other companies; Akron General Visiting Nurse Service and Affiliates; and Akron General Foundation.
-Recently, U.S. News & World Report ranked Akron General Medical Center as the seventh best hospital in Ohio.
+Cleveland Clinic Akron General is recognized regionally and within Ohio for its expertise and care.
 Akron is part of Northeast Ohio, which is composed of six metropolitan areas.
 Each area provides affordable real estate, excellent schools, safe communities as well as an abundance of outdoor activities.

 Cleveland Clinic Akron General Behavioral Medicine is a multi-disciplinary department that oversees the functioning of both inpatient and outpatient programs to assess and treat mental disorders.
 The department operates 50 inpatient beds on units in the main hospital as well as a Partial Hospitalization/Intensive Outpatient Program and active Consultation Liaison Service within our Healthcare System.
 The department is actively involved in training mental health professionals.
 We are a major training site for the fully accredited Cleveland Clinic Akron General Psychiatry Residency Program operated by the Northeast Ohio Medical University and Cleveland Clinic Lerner College of Medicine of Case Western Reserve University (CCLCM).
 We sponsor an active program of continuing educational activities for mental health professionals employed within our system and in our community.